space-concordia-spacecraft/docs/fprime/guide-setting-up-fprime.md

 #### Generate the Ref application

+* _Note:_ `<path/to/fprime/checkout>` is the path to your clone of the fprime repo
 * `cd <path/to/fprime/checkout>/Ref`
 * `fprime-util generate` (it will fail if you've executed before in [Checking your F' Installation](https://github.com/laurentlaurent/Setting-Up-FPrime#checking-your-f-installation))

 #### Generate the F' Framework

+* _Note:_ `<path/to/fprime/checkout>` is the path to your clone of the fprime repo
 * `cd <path/to/fprime/checkout>` (no Ref)
 * `fprime-util generate`

 #### Build Ref deployment

 F' doc says that you almost always wants to run the install command on deployments.
 See the [install command section](https://github.com/laurentlaurent/Setting-Up-FPrime#install-command-f-utility).

-* You might want to do [install](https://github.com/laurentlaurent/Setting-Up-FPrime#install-command-f-utility) instead, but the steps are outlined here for completeness
+* You should do [install](https://github.com/laurentlaurent/Setting-Up-FPrime#install-command-f-utility) instead, but the steps are outlined here for completeness
+  * _Note:_ `<path/to/fprime/checkout>` is the path to your clone of the fprime repo
   * `cd <path/to/fprime/checkout>/Ref`
   * `fprime-util build`